tamilanband3/Industrial-Human-Resourece-Geo-Visualization/README.md

 # Industrial-Human-Resourece-Geo-Visualization
 This project aims to update and analyze information on the industrial classification of main and marginal workers, excluding cultivators and agricultural laborers, categorized by sex, section, division, and class in India.
 The primary objective is to provide precise and relevant data for policy-making and employment planning.

-xploratory Data Analysis (EDA) Insights
+Exploratory Data Analysis (EDA) Insights
 Data Loading:
     Utilized Pandas to load and concatenate multiple CSV files.
     Cleaned and standardized column names to ensure consistency.